microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

     _Entering basic settings_

 1. In the "Choose a size" blade, show all size options available by clicking **View All**.
-Then scroll down and select **DS1_V2 Standard**, which provides a low-cost way to experiment with Data Science VMs.
+Scroll down and select **DS1_V2 Standard**, which provides a low-cost way to experiment with Data Science VMs.
 Then click the **Select** button at the bottom.

     ![Choosing a VM size](Images/create-data-science-vm-2.png)